 Even if your company excels with the first four value levers, your overall marketing investment performance can still be adversely impacted by poor implementation.
 Great content only achieves maximum impact in the market if it is successfully implemented.

 Planning of this value lever requires key decisions to be made in terms of creative implementation as well as media mix.
 In both cases, crystal clear briefing is the critical success factor—too often errors are made at this stage.
-Both the creative and media agencies must have a deep understanding of the strategy, target group, messages, and the vehicle mix and align the implementation strategy accordingly.
+Both the creative and media agencies must have a deep understanding of the strategy, target group, messages, and vehicle mix and align the implementation strategy accordingly.
 Including a performance bonus in the contract is a very effective instrument to ensure the agency partners make this alignment a top priority.
 This bonus-malus (Latin for good-bad) system should be based on how well the campaign meets the marketing objectives (for example, increase of specific image attributes, advertising recall).
 It is most important to ensure that these objectives are highly dependent upon the implementation in order for the agency to have a real influence on outcomes.

 Value Lever No. 6: Fixed Cost Management

 To fully realize the benefits of a marketing accountability program, a company needs to focus on continuously improving cost efficiency.
-Better management of fixed cost is crucial.
+Better management of fixed costs is crucial.
 A company needs to focus on all of the costs that go into producing the various marketing programs that your company may employ, such as external agency costs and production costs.
 The types of fixed costs depend upon the mix of marketing programs.
 These costs are estimated to amount 20 to 60 percent and are therefore a considerable lever for cost optimization.

 The value lever “Fixed Cost Management” demands pragmatic thinking from purchasing or procurement managers.
 The first step is to develop an understanding of the ratio of “working” and “non-working” spend and to consistently implement strategic sourcing principles.
 These include, for example, streamlining suppliers and agencies, continuous negotiations of prices, and reengineering overall processes.